Abraham Tuizentfloot: Character

-Tuizentfloot suffers from a verbal tic that makes him use the word "aha" in almost every sentence he says or shouts.
+Tuizentfloot has a verbal tic that makes him use the word "aha" in almost every sentence he says or shouts.
 He is also paranoid and frequently attacks people whom he considers to be "the enemy".
 Usually he swings at them with his sabre, stinging and cutting them in the process while he yells his catchphrase: "Ten... aha... aanval!" ("Let's... aha... attack!").
 Much like Captain Haddock Tuizentfloot doesn't shy away from using inspired vulgarities to insult his opponents, many inspired by naval terms.
 Even Nero and his friends aren't safe from Tuizentfloot's aggression and anger.
 He frequently fights Meneer Pheip and his son Clo-Clo and destroys their clothing and homes.
 In some stories Tuizentfloot even sides with Villains.
 From his first appearance on, in "De Granaatslikker" ("The Grenade Swallower") (1957), Tuizentfloot starts a mutiny against Captain Oliepul on Nero's ship and does this again in "De Nerovingers" ("The Nerovingers") (1960).
 In "Het Knalgele Koffertje" ("The Little Bright Yellow Trunk") (1958–1959) Tuizentfloot helps a group of thieves to steal a precious trunk from Nero's uncle and bring it to Adolf Hitler.
 In "De Nerovingers" (1960) Tuizentfloot helps the mad scientist Marcus Liberius in his crazy plan to split the Earth in two.
 In "De Bibberballon" (1990) ("The Shiver Balloon") and "De Zwarte Piraat" ("The Black Pirate") (1990) Tuizentfloot wants to join the First Gulf War to fight Saddam Hussein.
 Several of his insane friends are either a nuisance to Nero and co, or even a dangerous threat.

 All in all Nero and his friends do consider Tuizentfloot to be one of their closest relatives.
 In "Nerorock" (1990) Nero starts a rock band and Tuizentfloot is hired as their drummer, seeing that he is "crazier than Animal".
 When Tuizentfloot is shot by Ricardo in "Het Spook van Zoetendaal" ("The Ghost of Zoetendaal") (1979) Nero is even honestly angry and upset.
 He tells his wounded friend that without him the Nero stories are like "beer without foam".
 Tuizentfloot has also saved Nero many times against criminals who dared to attack him.